Jessica Love: Inspiration

 Love has stated she is most inspired by the work of Maurice Sendak, Hillary Knight, Bill Waterson, Shel Silverstein, John Klassen, Mac Barnett, and Carson Ellis.

 Books

 Julián is a Mermaid (2018)

 Julián is a Mermaid, published May 22, 2018 by Candlewick Press, is about a little boy riding a bus with his grandma when he notices three women dressed up as mermaids (colorful and beautiful) and goes home to dress up like a mermaid.
 The story follows how he feels about himself and how his abuela feels about her grandson discovering another aspect of himself.

 Love's inspiration for Julián is a Mermaid, was a friend who transitioned later on in life.
 Love was inspired by his story and the struggles he had to go through to live his life as his truest self.
 After hearing his story and starting to understand drag through Paris is Burning, she wanted to create a story about how the love of a community affects a child's view of themselves.

+Julián, an animated feature film adaptation of the book, premiered in June 2026 at the 2026 Annecy International Animation Film Festival.